cabbi-bio/sorghum-sugarcane-RBCS-RAF1-2024/Sorghum Greenhouse Gas exchange/ACi Jan 2023/README.md

 1. Set the working directory of an R session to this directory.

-2. Type the following to run the A-Ci script:
+2. Type the following to run the script:

    ```r
    source('Sb_GH_c4_co2_response.R')
    ```

-3. The `process_aci` script will produce several graphs in the R workspace, as well as output PDF and CSV files in this directory.
+3. The script will produce several graphs in the R workspace, as well as output PDF and CSV files in this directory.

 *WARNING:* This script will automatically clear your workspace before it runs.